Set the stage to raise capital, attract investors, and unlock growth opportunities with a Washington C corp. Starts at $0 plus WA state fees.

 Unlike a limited liability company (LLC), a corporation is required to issue shares of stock.
 This is why you had to designate a minimum value of one when asked about the number of authorized stocks in the Washington Articles of Incorporation.
 Your corporation can’t issue more shares than what is specified in the Articles of Incorporation.

 Once the corporation issues stocks, they can be bought and sold.
 Private stocks are usually issued to individuals related to the corporation in some way, such as founders, directors, or employees.
-Public stocks can be bought by members of the general public with no corporate affiliation.
+Public stocks can be bought by members of the general public.

 Your corporation must track all stock issues.
 Before issuing any shares, a Washington corporation must register with the state’s Department of Financial Institutions.
 If you issue shares publicly, you must file quarterly reports with the U.S. Securities and Exchange Commission (SEC).

-You must submit a business license application to the Washington Department of Revenue when starting your business and pay a filing fee of $90.
+You must submit a business license application to the Washington Department of Revenue when starting your business and pay a filing fee of $50.
 Add an extra $5 for every “doing business as” (DBA) name (also called a trade name) you want to use.
+Fees are subject to change, so check the Washington Department of Revenue fee schedule for the latest.

 The form can be submitted by mail (the address is on the form) or via the Department of Revenue’s online portal.